 Read our full Call of Duty: Ghosts review

 It pains us to put Call of Duty: Infinite Warfare so low on our list because Infinity Ward had huge ambitions for its release (and so did we).
-The game’s campaign ditched the linear, mission-to-mission approach and instead let players pick and choose side objectives to complete, including excellent spaceship combat segments.
-Its bleak story was somehow understated despite featuring interplanetary travel, and its characters felt like real people, and the freedom to select side objectives helped with development.
+The game’s campaign ditched the linear, mission-to-mission approach and instead let players pick and choose side objectives to complete.
+It even included some great spaceship combat segments.
+The bleak story was somehow understated despite featuring interplanetary travel.
+We loved that the characters felt like real people, and the freedom to select side objectives helped with development.

-The problem was that its shooting just felt wrong.
-A heavy amount of flinching made combat a pain in single-player.
-Multiplayer wasn’t much better, thanks to the poor map design made multiplayer quite frustrating.
-Its potential only made the disappointment harder to swallow.
+The problem was that the shooting just felt wrong.
+A substantial amount of flinching made combat a pain in single-player.
+Multiplayer wasn’t much better, thanks to the poor map design.
+The game’s potential only made the disappointment and frustration even harder to swallow in-game.

 Read our full Call of Duty: Infinite Warfare review

 Xbox 360s saw exponential growth in sales during 2005 thanks to the Call of Duty 2 was so popular when it came out in 2005 that Xbox 360s flew off the shelves.
 Unfortunately, Call of Duty 3 did not garner the same success.
-Treyarch released it after a very short development when they took control of the series for its first main entry.
-The game failed to impress, with a less-engaging multiplayer mode that felt stuck between Call of Duty 2’s approach and the Call of Duty 4 formula.
-The campaign mode attempted to change things up by including a Canadian section and a struggle mechanic for melee combat, but it lacked the polish or characters to carry it forward.
+Treyarch released it after a very short development when they took control of the franchise.
+The game failed to impress, with a less-engaging multiplayer mode stuck between Call of Duty 2’s approach and the Call of Duty 4 formula.
+The campaign mode attempted to change things up by including a Canadian section and a struggling mechanic for melee combat.
+Still, it lacked the polish or characters to carry it forward.
 Call of Duty 3 is the rare Call of Duty game that you are better off avoiding.